Development:The Legend of Zelda: A Link to the Past/Overworld

 smap7.scr.bak

-This surface map was found within the source data[1] in a hexadecimal-based format different from the typical .scr files that are in the developer workspace data but was able to be converted to be usable.
-In addition, the graphics data for these types of maps within the overdump prototype's data was able to be used to view it perfectly.
-Because it was found in the hexadecimal-based format, no S-CG-CAD timestamp was found in the file.
+This surface map was found within the source data[1] in a hexadecimal-based format, different from the typical .scr files that are in the developer workspace data.
+Here, it was converted into a usable .scr file.
+In addition, it could be perfectly reassembled with the available graphics data for these types of maps within the overdump prototype's data.
+Because it was found in this hexadecimal-based format, no S-CG-CAD timestamp was found in the file.

-Regarding the locations and structure present on the map, it is much closer to the overdump build's surface map and the final game's surface map than the maps from the developer workspaces, but provides a valuable look at a transition period where the game was closer to the final map but different in very notable ways.
+Judging by the locations and structures present on the map, it is much closer to the overdump build's surface map and the final game's surface map than the other maps from other developer workspaces, but still provides a valuable look at a transitional period from where the game was closer to the final map.

 Because there is no reliable date data associated with smap7.scr.bak, the question may come up with these following maps: Which is earlier in development, smap7.scr.bak or the "Super Donkey" overdump build's smap?

-Here we will attempt to solidify a timeline of the development of A Link to the Past by comparing two hypotheses about how early two similar yet distinct maps are in development.
-Since we do not have a date for smap7.scr.bak, analysis of how much closer details on each map are to the final game's map will be used to show the likelihood of which is earlier and which is later.
+Here we will attempt to solidify a timeline of the development of A Link to the Past by comparing two hypotheses about how two similar yet distinct early maps are in development.
+Since we do not have a date for smap7.scr.bak, we will compare how much details match between each map to the final map.

-Hypothesis A will be that Super Donkey's map is from earlier in development than smap7.scr.bak:
+Hypothesis A is that Super Donkey's map is from earlier in development than smap7.scr.bak:

-• A1.
-The castle courtyard is larger in both smap7.scr.bak and the final, whereas the overdump's map shrinks the castle courtyard by a slight bit, giving it less space on the north-south axis.
+- A1.
+The castle courtyard is larger in both smap7.scr.bak and the final, whereas the Super Donkey's map shrinks the castle courtyard along the north-south axis.

-• A2.
-In the overdump's map, a unique house graphic is used for the witch's shop, but both smap7.scr.bak and the final game use a normal house.
+- A2.
+In Super Donkey's map, a unique house graphic is used for the witch's shop, but both smap7.scr.bak and the final game use a normal house graphic.

-Hypothesis B will be that smap7.scr.bak is from earlier in development than Super Donkey's smap:
+Hypothesis B is that smap7.scr.bak is from earlier in development than Super Donkey's smap:

-• B1.
-The triple angular ledges on the left side of Death Mountain match more closely between Super Donkey's map and the final game, whereas smap7.scr.bak is rather different.
+- B1.
+The triple angular ledges on the left side of Death Mountain are a closer match between Super Donkey's map and the final game, whereas these ledges in smap7.scr.bak are rather different.

-• B2.
-The three tree pattern left of Kakariko Village matches between Super Donkey's map and the final game, whereas it is slightly different in smap7.scr.bak.
-It is also a very subtle detail, but note the clouds near this tree pattern in Super Donkey's map are also a mirror to the final, while they are different in smap7.scr.bak.
+- B2.
+The three tree formation left of Kakariko Village is identical between Super Donkey's map and the final game, whereas it is slightly different in smap7.scr.bak.
+The nearby clouds, forming the map's border, also mirror the final's design, but are different in smap7.scr.bak.

-• B6.
-The location of Venus' cave in Lake Hylia in Super Donkey's map is closer in position to where it is in the final while smap7.scr.bak has it a tiny bit further south.
-The eastern land formation near the Ice Rod cave is also somewhat closer in shape to the final in Super Donkey's map.
+- B6.
+The location of Venus' cave in Lake Hylia in Super Donkey's map is closer to where it is in the final, while smap7.scr.bak places it a tiny bit further south.
+The eastern land formation near the Ice Rod cave is closer to the final game in shape in Super Donkey's map.

-The preponderance of this evidence seems to support smap7.scr.bak being earlier than Super Donkey's map since it is less like the final, especially in key ways.
-There are potential reasons points A1 and A2 would have been reverted to be closer to smap7.scr.bak for the final.
-Trying out a smaller castle courtyard in Super Donkey's map to allow for more environment elsewhere may not have worked out how the developers liked or caused awkward issues with scrolling between screens due to the way the game has to pause any action and scroll in Link's direction at specific points on the overworld.
-Removing the added unique look of the witch's shop on Super Donkey's map would save on tile space and allow them to add another unique tile, while a normal house would be enough for the player to know there is something there of note.
+There are potential reasons that changes made in A1 and A2 would have been reverted to smap7.scr.bak's state for the final.
+Trying out a smaller castle courtyard in Super Donkey's map to allow for more environment elsewhere may not have worked out how the developers liked, or caused awkward screen scrolling issues due to the way the game has to pause any action and scroll along Link's direction at specific points on the overworld.
+Removing the added unique look of the witch's shop on Super Donkey's map would be a compromise, allowing them to save on tile space and add another unique tile, while a normal house would be enough for the player to know there is something noteworthy there.

 Light World